 Staff stressed that this survey, questionnaire, or interview should be performed by (or in lower-incentive projects, confirmed by) an independent party that has no financial interest in the results of the survey.
 This is discussed in the Questionnaire Administration section.

-The stakeholders have proposed the option for a “very low” POE level in the future but are not requesting that it be implemented immediately.
+T2WG Report, Appendix A: Baseline Guidance Document V1.0, page 13.

-E-4818 at 29: “We adopt the recommendation that accelerated replacement include three sub-categories [repair-eligible, indefinitely, and early retirement], and that each be treated equivalently with respect to the dual baseline approach.
-However, we do not adopt the definition of repair-eligible that is proposed in the draft guidance document, due to apparent risk and complexity…”
+E-4818 at 29: “We adopt the recommendation that accelerated replacement include three sub-categories, and that each be treated equivalently with respect to the dual baseline approach.
+However, we do not adopt the definition of repair-eligible that is proposed in the draft guidance document …”

-E-4818 at 32: “…determining the longevity and costs of hypothetical repairs, and applying baselines that assume a future repair rather than replacement add to the complexity of baseline policy.
-Furthermore… the number of scenarios to consider expands quickly creating additional complexity and potential for confusion and misinterpretation.
-For these reasons, we do not adopt the use of repair cost in determining equipment eligibility-based definitions.
+E-4818 at 32: “…we do not adopt the use of repair cost in determining equipment eligibility-based definitions.
 Instead we ask the [T2WG] to address qualification standards and evidence to determine repair eligible / repair indefinitely equipment.”

+One stakeholder also noted “a special case that requires consideration is the use of rental equipment to temporarily provide needed services.
+The POE questionnaire can be used to ascertain program influence.
+The baseline can be the repaired equipment or maybe even the rental equipment if it would remain in place for years (unlikely).”

 CITE NAVIGANT STRANDED ASSET STUDY – need info from Jim Hanna